bonaldli/academic-kickstart/content/authors/admin/_index.md

 #user_groups:
 #- Researchers
 #- Visitors
+#Specifically, the goal is to build up novel models that preserves the innate data structure, and combines the data-driven methods with domain-specific knowledge or semantic graphs, for higher accuracy, efficiency, and interpretability.
 ---

+Bonald Ziyue LI obtained his Doctor degree in Industrial Engineering focusing on Data Mining and Machine Learning in The Hong Kong University of Science and Technology.

+His research targets on high-dimensional data mining methodologies for real-world problems, including tensor techniques, spatiotemporal high-dimensional data, , interpretable machine learing, knowledge semantic graphs, topic models, transfer learning, and so on.
+Those methods have been applied into smart manufacturing system, smart transportation, multimedia, and so on.

-Bonald Ziyue LI is  currently doing his fourth year Ph.D. in HKUST, with supervisor [Prof.Fugee Tsung](https://seng.ust.hk/about/people/faculty/fugee-tsung), collaborating with [Prof. Hao Yan](http://www.public.asu.edu/~hyan46/) in Arizona State University and [Prof. Chen Zhang](http://www.ie.tsinghua.edu.cn/eng/Show/index/cid/29/id/63.html) from Tsinghua University.
-He is the awardee of [Hong Kong Ph.D Fellowship Scheme](https://cerg1.ugc.edu.hk/hkpfs/index.html) (2017-2021), HKUST Excellent Research Award (2017).
+He actively colloborates with his supervisor [Prof.Fugee Tsung](https://seng.ust.hk/about/people/faculty/fugee-tsung), [Prof. Hao Yan](http://www.public.asu.edu/~hyan46/) from Arizona State University and [Prof. Chen Zhang](http://www.ie.tsinghua.edu.cn/eng/Show/index/cid/29/id/63.html) from Tsinghua University.
+He was the awardee of [Hong Kong Ph.D Fellowship Scheme](https://cerg1.ugc.edu.hk/hkpfs/index.html) (2017-2021), HKUST Excellent Research Award (2017), 4 Best Paper Awards in internationally recognized venues (2020, 2021).

-His research goal targets on high-dimensional data mining methodologies for real-world problems.
-Specifically, the goal is to build up novel models that preserves the innate data structure, and combines the data-driven methods with domain-specific knowledge, for higher accuracy, efficiency, and interpretability.

-His current research includes tensor analysis, spatiotemporal high-dimensional data, topic models, transfer learning, and so on.
-Those methods have been applied into smart manufacturing system, smart transportation.